gumyr/cq_warehouse/README.md

 ### ExternalThread
 ![ExternalThread](doc/externalthread.png)

-This child class of Thread creates external thread object as are found on screws and bolts.
+This derived class of Thread creates external thread object as are found on screws and bolts.
 The parameters are:
 - `major_diameter` (float)
 - `pitch` (float)
 - `length` (float)